emojicode/emojicode.github.io/src/reference/generics.md

 A generic type *A* is compatible to a generic type *B* if their base types are compatible and all generic argument values of *A* are compatible to those of *B*.

+>!N This kind of typing is known to lead to problems and will likely change in
+>!N the future.

 ## Runtime Typing (Casting)

 >!H This is a 0.x limitation.
 Enhancements in the future will possibly remove this limitation.